PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "That's good.", she said, instantly regretting the vocal impulse, moving her arms around.
 She was surprised at the lighter feeling.
 Kicking her legs she inspected each landing.
 Now her trousers covered her boots more.
 That was convenient.

-The Tailor was looking at her expectantly.
+The Tailor looked at her expectantly.
 She nodded with the minimum of approval, but the girl's eyes said more.
 "The next town's not far, we'll make it before lunch.".
 He turned southwards: "It's got the third worst inn in the world.
 You have to see it to believe it.
 Lets go."

 They started walking.
 Suddenly, Tom had no idea what to expect.